SilviaCeausu/SilviaCeausu.github.io/_pages/cv.md

 Teaching
 ======
+* 2026		Marking of UCL undergraduate and master students for the course Species Conservation and Biodiversity
+* 2025	- 2026	Personal Academic Tutor for UCL master students
 * 2018		Lecture on human-wildlife coexistence, Biogeography & Macroecology - postgraduate course, Aarhus University.
 * 2018		Supervision of four students for nine weeks conducting a research project for Theory and Practice in Biological Research – undergraduate course, Aarhus University.
 * 2017		Lecture on conservation planning and area prioritization, Biogeography & Macroecology - master course, Aarhus University.
 In addition to the lecture itself, I conducted a practical exercise on conservation planning and guided discussions among the students.